All

 What Is a B2B Marketing Funnel?

-Throughout the time consuming B2B sales funnel, a decision maker may come in contact with many of your marketing efforts.
-One single person might do all of the following things:
+Throughout the time-consuming B2B funnel, a decision maker or multiple stakeholders from a single account may come in contact with many of your marketing efforts:

 2. Find your blog while searching a keyword on Google